MrBT007/Covid-19_Tracker/README.md

 # Covid-19 Tracker App

 This is basic App which display the Covid-19 cases of India.
-* Its basically Fetch API given by "Let's Grow More" and shows the data.
+* Its basically Fetches the API given by "Let's Grow More" and shows the data.
 * This App was made during "Let's Grow More" Internship Program.

 ## API Reference